jgchristian/connect-modrewrite/README.md

 ### Host [H], \[H=*\] (replace * with a regular expression that match a hostname)
 Match on host.

+### Query String Append [QSA]
+Appends any query string from the original request URL to any query string created in the rewrite target.

 For more info about available flags, please go to the Apache page: http://httpd.apache.org/docs/current/rewrite/flags.html